contentauth/c2pa-rs/cli/README.md

 ```set C2PA_PRIVATE_KEY=$(cat my_es256_private_key)```
 ```set C2PA_PUB_CERT=$(cat my_es256_certs)```

-The both private key and sign cert should be in PEM format.
+Both the private key and sign cert should be in PEM format.
 The sign cert should contain a certificate chain PEMs starting for the end-entity certificate used to sign the claim ending with intermediate certificate before the root CA certificate.
 See ```sample`` folder for example certificates.